 The scorer of Tottenham’s third in the 89th minute and the answer to the quiz question ‘who scored the first England goal of Fabio Capello’s tenure?’

 Injuries began to curtail Jenas’ career and he now works as a pundit.

 It’s hard not to have a soft spot for Huddlestone and his ability to strike a ball so sweetly.
 If only he could run.

-“My first training, we were out having a practice match, and suddenly I shouted at Pav to bend his runs or whatever,” Redknapp told BT Sport last year.
+“My first training, we were out having a practice match, and suddenly I shouted at Pav to bend his runs or whatever,” Redknapp told BT Sport in 2016.
 “And suddenly this guy on the touchline sprinted onto the pitch to tell Pavlyuchenko what I was saying.

 “After about eight times he had run on, I realised that he worked harder than Pavlyuchenko.
 He came off at the end of the session and he was knackered while Pavlyuchenko hadn’t even broken a sweat.”

-The striker eventually left Spurs in 2012 and now plays in the third tier of Russian football with Ararat Moscow.
+The striker eventually left Spurs in 2012 and is nowadays playing in the third tier of Russian football for Znamya Noginsk.